-CSE 30124 is test an elective course in the Computer Science and Engineering program at the University of Notre Dame.
+CSE 30124 is an elective course in the Computer Science and Engineering program at the University of Notre Dame.
 This course serves as an introduction and gateway to upper level machine learning and artificial intelligence courses.
 In this course students will learn the fundamentals of learning algorithms and the basics of common python libraries for these algorithms such as scikit-learn and pytorch.

 Upon successful completion of this course, students will be able to: